cloudfoundry/docs-bosh/content/cpi-api-v1-method/create-network.md

 ## Arguments

-Properties required for creating network.
-May contain `range` and `gateway` keys. `cloud_properties` (required) are the properties required for creating this network specific to the CPI/IaaS.
+Properties required for creating the network.
+It may contain `range` and `gateway` keys.
+A `cloud_properties` is required to provide information specific to the CPI and target IaaS.

 ```
 {